-What are the symptoms of stress?
+What are the signs of stress?

 Who is affected by stress?

+All of us can probably recognise at least some of the feelings described above and may have felt stressed and overwhelmed at some time or another.
 Some people seem to be more affected by stress than others.
-For some people, just getting out of the door on time each morning can be a very stressful experience.
-Others are more relaxed and easy going and seem to cope better with pressure.
-If you think you are prone to stress there are various things you can do to help yourself.
+For some people, getting out of the door on time each morning can be a very stressful experience.
+Whereas others may be able to cope with a great deal of pressure.

 How can you help yourself?